SimoneCascino/DestinationBuilder/README.md

 Notice that in the **buildPath** function the **optionalArg** attribute is nullable, null by default.
 So **Destinations.FourthDestination.buildPath()** returns the string **FourthDestination** and **Destinations.FourthDestination.buildPath("hello")** returns **FourthDestination?optionalArg=hello**.

-You can combine every kind of path and query params you want, for example:
+Paths and query params can be combined, for example:

 ```kotlin
 @Destination(